greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/sustainability/guides/navigating-the-future-of-space-with-systems-thinking-a-guide-to-sustainable-exploration.md

 ---
-title: 'Navigating the Future of Space with Systems Thinking: A Guide to Sustainable Exploration'
+title: 'Navigating The Future Of Space With Systems Thinking: A Guide To Sustainable Exploration'
 linkTitle: 'Navigating the Future of Space with Systems Thinking: A Guide to Sustainable Exploration'